MarkusHays/Propane-Properties/README.md

 `calc_density_heatmap()`

 ## Examples
 Examples of the features can be found in "example_calculations.py" and show the main features of the code.
-To get a detailed (refined) plot set the "number of grids in plot" or `N` to 500.
+To get a detailed (refined) plot set the "number of grids in plot" or `num_grid_poitns` to 500.
 However, this takes some time to generate with the existing code.

 To define the density type (molar or mass density) use the `DensityType` class in the `propane_properties` package which can be imported as `pp`.
 An example is given below